ufscwiki/Unfavorable-Semicircle-Wiki/docs/SQEN.md

 Maybe SQEN is a draft-video and the next is RESQEN.
 But the content isn't so similar.
 What do you think?

+Discord user `Afraid Success` suggests it may be a reference to Square Enix, one of Japan's biggest game-publishers.
+The gaming-icons found in [audio composites](audio_composites) make this theory plausible.

 ## Composites

 _this style of video does not have a composite embedded._